Business bloggers have to read . . . . a lot.

-We have all received the lecture that nothing in life is free, yet we seem to ignore this wisdom.
-There is much chatter online about free apps, tools and even interns but it’s time to accept that all of this free stuff only provides superficial value.
+We’ve all received the lecture that nothing in life is free, yet we seem to ignore this wisdom.
+There is much chatter online about free apps, tools, and even interns but it’s time to accept that all of this free stuff only provides superficial value.
 Organizations and people offer these things as a preview of their offering, but the quality products and services that produce serious value are going to come at a price.

 Don’t get me wrong – you can skate by on the free stuff for a while.
-In this resource, I point to a number of tools that can be used to gather competitive intelligence – for free.
+In this resource, I point to a number of content marketing tools that are either completely, or partly free.
 These resources can be wonderful when you’re just getting started.
 But, if you’re serious about growing your business you will eventually need more and you will have to pay for it.
 It’s just a fact of life.